So, you think you’re ready to invest in a new website? That’s exciting!

 - Do you plan on doing any email marketing?
 Email remains to be one of the most effective forms of marketing.
 Incorporating your email marketing efforts into your website is a great way to register new subscribers.

-- Do you need a “members” area or a place for people to login?
+- Do you need a “members only” area or a place for people to login?
 You might want to restrict access of pages, documents, or other information to specific users.
 Creating a login and membership system will help you manage those accounts.
+If you want to create an online community, or sell online courses, you’re going to need a ‘members only’ area.

-There are hundreds of possibilities.
+There are hundreds (if not thousands!) of possibilities.
 Your first goal should be to think about all the things you’d like people to do on your website, things that would make your customers happy and/or make your life easier.

 That’s understandable, and the web industry has put that burden on itself.
 Because anyone with an internet connection can call themselves a “web developer” there have been bad actors that have made the industry hard to trust as a whole.